theturboturnip/harper/packages/web/src/routes/docs/integrations/visual-studio-code/+page.md

 ## Settings

 The settings below are VS Code specific.
-You can head over to the `harper-ls` documentation to view [other available settings](./language-server#Configuration).
+There are other settings that `harper-ls` supports such as which linters to use or how code actions should appear that you can configure.
+You can view them in your editor's Settings UI under "Harper" or peruse through them in the [configuration section](./language-server#Configuration) of our `harper-ls` documentation.

 | Setting       | Type     | Default Value | Description                                                                                                                                                 |
 | ------------- | -------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |